sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(sum).toBe(10) -->

-Here, we pass a callback function (called _a reducer_) to the `reduce()` method, which adds the current element to the accumulator.
+In the code above, we pass a callback function (called _a reducer_) to the `reduce()` method, which adds the current element to the accumulator.
 The accumulator eventually contains the sum of all the array elements.
 The second argument is the initial value (`0` in this example).

 I’ve seen programmers try to squeeze everything into a single `reduce()` method to avoid extra iterations.
-Consider this example:
+Consider this example, that calculates the total price of all items in a shopping cart:

 <!-- eslint-disable unicorn/prevent-abbreviations -->